TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 &nbsp; &nbsp; &nbsp; &nbsp;The strategy for PCB routing is critical to ensure reliable signal transmission, proper power delivery, and modular connectivity between system components.
 Careful routing minimizes interference between traces and maintains signal integrity.
 Routing decisions were guided by four primary considerations: signal integrity, power distribution, trace management, and connection site access.

 &nbsp; &nbsp; &nbsp; &nbsp;Data signal traces are kept on the top layer wherever possible, with the ground layer positioned between the signal traces and the power plane.
 This arrangement greatly reduces the likelihood of ground loops.
-By minimizing ground loop area, this strategy limits unwanted electromagnetic radiation, as a ground loop can otherwise act as an unintended antenna \[SIERRA\].
+By minimizing ground loop area, this strategy limits unwanted electromagnetic radiation, as a ground loop can otherwise act as an unintended antenna \[9\].
 Additionally, the PCB incorporates a ground copper filled zone on the power plane at points where SPI connections cross, providing a low impedance return path and mitigating interference between signals.
 All ground fills are stitched to the main ground plane using vias, ensuring a continuous low impedance return path.
 Further reducing electromagnetic interference, routing is designed to combat crosstalk achieved by minimizing data signals crossing junctions on the power plane.
-Crosstalk occurs where there are rapid voltage and current transitions inducing voltages in adjacent traces due to inductive and capacitive coupling \[SIERRA Circuits\].
+Crosstalk occurs where there are rapid voltage and current transitions inducing voltages in adjacent traces due to inductive and capacitive coupling \[9\].

 &nbsp; &nbsp; &nbsp; &nbsp;The use of a power plane greatly simplifies power distribution.
 Instead of routing individual traces for each voltage rail, entire planes are defined as filled copper zones regulated to their respective voltages.
 These zones are oriented to reduce EMI while spanning the board to deliver power efficiently to all components.